Saikrishnamotaparthi/AUTO-CERTIFICATE-GENERATOR/README.md

 3. **Gmail Draft Email**:
    - Create a draft email in Gmail that will be used as the template for the emails sent.
-   - The Email draft should be on the Top of draft's Mail's List
+   - The email draft should be at the top of the draft emails list.

 ## Setup